Los Angeles Police Department: Firearms

+As of 2023, the LAPD issues the FN 509 MRD-LE and Smith & Wesson M&P to all new officers, alongside a variety of Glock, Kimber, Staccato, or Beretta pistols.
+Officers are also issued long guns, including the Remington 870 and Benelli M4 Super 90 shotguns, as well as Smith & Wesson, Colt, or Bushmaster AR-15 rifles.
+LAPD possesses two M60 machine guns reserved for LAPD SWAT as a last resort or in case of "extraordinary circumstances" The LAPD also has riot guns capable of firing 37mm munitions and bean bag rounds.

+The SWAT used the Kimber Custom TLE II as their sidearms in 2002, renaming it the Kimber LAPD SWAT Custom II.
+As of 2014, SWAT's primary weapons were the Heckler & Koch HK416, M4 carbine, and FN SCAR rifles; the Colt 9mm and HK MP5 submachine guns; the Armalite AR-10, Remington 700, Barrett M82, and M14 sniper rifles; and the Benelli M4 and Remington 870 shotguns.
 After World War II, the LAPD began to issue the Smith & Wesson Model 10.
-During the 1960s and 70s the department issued the S&W Model 15 Combat Masterpiece.
+During the 1960s and 1970s the department issued the S&W Model 15 Combat Masterpiece.
 These guns were modified to fire double-action only.
-Some specialized units (specifically Motor Officers) were issued the stainless steel version, the Model 67.
+Some specialized units (specifically Motor Officers) were issued the stainless-steel version, the Model 67.
 In the 1980s, LAPD patrol officers began to be issued the Beretta 92F and Smith & Wesson Model 5906 semi-automatic 9mm pistols.
-Following the 1997 North Hollywood shootout, LAPD officers were given the option of carrying the Smith & Wesson Model 4506 and 4566 service pistols.
+Following the 1997 North Hollywood shootout, LAPD obtained M16 rifles and officers were given the option of carrying the Smith & Wesson Model 4506 and 4566 service pistols.
 When William Bratton was Chief, he allowed officers to carry the Glock, the firearm carried in the two previous departments Bratton led (the New York City Police Department and the Boston Police Department).

-As of 2023, the LAPD issues the FN 509 MRD-LE and Smith & Wesson M&P to all new officers, alongside a variety of Glock, Kimber, Staccato, or Beretta pistols.
-Officers are also issued long guns, including the Remington 870 and Benelli M4 Super 90 shotguns, as well as Smith & Wesson, Colt, or Bushmaster AR-15 rifles.
-The LAPD also has riot guns capable of firing 37mm munitions and bean bag rounds.

-LAPD SWAT used the Kimber Custom TLE II as their sidearms in 2002, renaming it the Kimber LAPD SWAT Custom II.
-As of 2014, SWAT's primary weapons were the Heckler & Koch HK416, M4 carbine, and FN SCAR rifles; the Colt 9mm and HK MP5 submachine guns; the Armalite AR-10, Remington 700, Barrett M82, and M14 sniper rifles; and the Benelli M4 and Remington 870 shotguns.

 Awards and commendations

-The department presents a number of medals to its members for meritorious service.
+The department presents several medals to its members for meritorious service.
 The LAPD awards medals for bravery, service, unit citations, ribbons for assignment and time-specific service, and marksmanship.